MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Get-StorageSubSystem.md

 ### Example 1: Get all storage subsystems
 ```
-PS C:\>Get-StorageSubsystem
+PS C:\>Get-StorageSubSystem
 ```

-This example returns a list of all visible StorageSubsystem objects across all accessible StorageProvider objects.
+This example returns a list of all visible StorageSubSystem objects across all accessible StorageProvider objects.

 ### Example 2: Get the Storage Spaces subsystem
 ```